Award Winning Closed Loop Solvent Recycling System

 C.L.E.A.N.’s Closed Loop Solvent Recycling System is a unique and proprietary process that intercepts hazardous solvent waste from the printing industry in two ways:

 - In the case of reusable cloth wipers, the used solvent laden towels are stripped of their solvents through a proprietary system using steam distillation.
-This service is provided by our alliance partner G&K Services Canada Inc.

 - Solvent from automatic blanket wash systems is shipped directly to C.L.E.A.N.’s reclamation facilities where it’s separated through a series of flash and fractional distillations.
 It is then further remanufactured into a new industrial raw material which is formulated into new Water Miscible ND-300.